Some of the following figures are used with the permission of Fernando Lopez-Lezcano, CCRMA, Stanford University.

 - Certain musical sounds may exceed a 96 dB dynamic range, so larger sample sizes might be substantiated (20- and 24-bit formats).

-- A small amount of noise, called dither, is sometimes injected in a signal to help suppress the audible effects of quantization noise at very low signal levels.
+- A small amount of noise, called dither, is sometimes injected in a lower-resolution signal to help suppress the audible effects of quantization noise at very low signal levels.
 The result is to convert audible signal-dependent errors into wide-band noise that is uncorrelated with the signal.

 - By Fourier theory, any waveform can be represented by a summation of a (possibly infinite) number of sinusoids, each with a particular amplitude and phase.